-For more information regarding NOMAD safety, please visit:
+For more information regarding NOMAD product safety, please visit:

 Read the articles below to learn what the media has said about NOMAD safety: